Saeed Jalili: Ministry of Foreign Affairs

-Secretary of the Supreme National Security Council
+Secretary of the Supreme National Security Council, and chief nuclear negotiator (2007-2013)

+In 2007, Supreme Leader Ali Khamenei chose Jalili as his representative and the secretary of the Supreme National Security Council.

+The peak of Jalili's activity in the Supreme National Security Council was his heading of the negotiations concerning Iran's development of nuclear technology.
+His hardline negotiations did not yield any positive results, and multilateral sanctions were imposed on Iran by the United Nations Security Council during his tenure.
+Ali Akbar Velayati said, "Diplomacy does not equal delivering a sermon to the counterpart … Diplomacy is not a philosophy class … Being principled does not equal inflexibility … Diplomacy does not mean hawkishness but is an active and transactional engagement … The art of diplomacy is to safeguard our nuclear rights and reduce sanctions, not increase those sanctions!"

-In 2006, Gholam-Hossein Elham, the spokesman of Mahmoud Ahmadinejad's government, announced the resignation of Ali Larijani and introduced Saeed Jalili as the secretary of the Supreme National Security Council.
-After that, Supreme Leader Ali Khamenei, chose Jalili as his representative at the Supreme National Security Council in 2007.
-The peak and indicator of Jalili's activity in the Supreme National Security Council was his heading of the negotiations concerning Iran's development of nuclear technology.
-When Hassan Rouhani took office in August 2013, he dismissed Jalili and appointed Ali Shamkhani as the secretary of the council.
+When Hassan Rouhani took office as president of Iran in August 2013, he dismissed Jalili and replaced him with Ali Shamkhani as the secretary of the Supreme National Security Council.

-Member of the Expediency Discernment Council
+Member of the Expediency Discernment Council of the System

-As the secretary of the Supreme National Security Council, Jalili was a legal member of the Expediency Council.
-After being dismissed by Rouhani, Ali Khamenei appointed him again as a member of the council in 2013.
+As the secretary of the Supreme National Security Council, Jalili was a legal member of the Expediency Discernment Council of the System.
+After Jalili was dismissed by Rouhani, Ali Khamenei appointed him again as a member of the council in September 2013.

 Member of the Foreign Relations Strategic Council

-Khamenei appointed Saeed Jalili as a member of the Strategic Council of Foreign Relations in 2014.
+Khamenei appointed Jalili as a member of the Strategic Council of Foreign Relations in 2014.
 He is currently the head of this council.

 2013 presidential candidacy

 Jalili was a candidate in the 2013 presidential elections, announcing his candidacy on 22 March 2013.
-He was supported by Front of Islamic Revolution Stability and also by Kamran Bagheri Lankarani, the party's main candidate who declined his candidacy in favour of Jalili.
-His campaign slogan was "A Pleasant Life".
-He received 4,168,946 and was ranked third, behind president-elect Hassan Rouhani and runner up Mohammad Bagher Ghalibaf.
+He was supported by the Front of Islamic Revolution Stability and also by Kamran Bagheri Lankarani, the party's main candidate who declined his candidacy in favour of Jalili.

+His campaign slogans were "No compromise.
+No submission.
+Only Jalili." and "A Pleasant Life".
+He opposed “détente a hundred percent”, and promised that he would not agree to any compromise “whatsoever” with the West over Iran’s nuclear program and Iran's involvement in Syria.
+He received 4,168,946 votes (11%) and came in third, behind president-elect Hassan Rouhani and runner-up Mohammad Bagher Ghalibaf.